From Six Products to 50 plus Products in Less Than Two Years, Mamaearth Founders Have Come a Long Way

 Mamaearth claims to be Asia’s first ‘made safe certified’ brand.
 They provide a list of ingredients used in each of their products on the packaging, and it does not contain any of the 8000 known toxins.

 “We test the products in our own laboratory.
-Once the products are tested and declared safe, they are sent for microbial testing to ensure that microbial activity does not impact the product during its shelf life,” says Ghazal, who had shifted to New York after her marriage with Varun in 2011.
+Once the products are tested and declared safe, they are sent for microbial testing to ensure that microbial activity does not impact the product during its shelf life,” says Ghazal.

-Varun resigned from Coca Cola, US, in 2016 and returned to India to start Mamearth, after working in the corporate sector for 12 years.
+Varun resigned from Coca Cola in 2016 to start Mamearth, after working in the corporate sector for 12 years.
 The first few months were tough as the couple had no assured income and they were pumping in all their money into the business.

 “During this phase, Varun’s parents were most supportive.
 His father has a printing factory and mother works in Bank of Baroda.
 They are the ones who are the backbone of our family, as they take care of our son while we are away,” says the doting mom of now three-and-a-half-year-old Agastya.

 Ghazal’s father has a car accessories showroom and mother is a housewife.
-After moving to New York post marriage, she pursued her love for art and did a six-month course in fine arts from NY Academy.
-She loves abstract paintings and her work is still being exhibited there as well as here in India.
+After marriage to Varun in 2011 Ghazal went to New York for a duration of 6 months in 2013 to pursue a course in Fine Arts from NY Academy.
+She loves abstract paintings and her work is still being exhibited in New York.

-Post pregnancy, she returned to India and Varun followed suit soon.
+After she returned to India, she got pregnant and delivered a baby boy, Agastya.
 Talking about their son, Ghazal shares her routine “My day begins at 4:30 am when I go for a walk.
 Varun prepares Auggie’s (Agastya) breakfast and then I drop him at school and reach office by 8 am.
 I work till noon after which I pick up Auggie from school.

 “We have lunch together and after putting him to sleep I come back to office for work.
 Varun spends time with him in the night.
 We are essentially nurturing two babies right now, a startup and Agastya,” she laughs.